LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 to see blood being spilled,

-but me ADHD kicked in again,
+but my ADHD kicked in again,

 and that red looked like